- About BJSS

 This process resulted in the rapid development of a Minimum Viable Product (MVP), which was improved iteratively towards the delivery of the full production system.
 Like other DVSA solutions delivered by BJSS, the solution is hosted in the Cloud, allowing for greater cost control and the ability to scale the service based on demand.

-The solution replaces the paper-based driving test report and is operated by driving license examiners via a tablet.
-Crucially, the tablet also provides this frequently mobile workforce, with remote access to other DVSA corporate systems, email and the intranet.
+The solution replaces the paper-based driving test report and is operated by driving examiners via a tablet.
+Crucially, the tablet also provides this workforce of over 1,900 examiners and management with remote access to other DVSA corporate systems, email and the intranet.

 The automation ensures that the driving test is carried out objectively and with consistency.

 Through BJSS’ understanding of GDS standards, and by adopting a user-centric approach to service design from the outset, the DVSA has launched a digital driving test capture process that has benefited from a smooth transition, been accepted by users and has not created a large training burden.
-It is fully integrated with other DVSA and DVLA services and provides a fully-connected environment to aid examiners with their day-to-day work.
+It is integrated with other DVSA services and provides a fully connected environment that aids examiners with their day-to-day work.

 Throughout the engagement, BJSS provided Agile and digital coaching to the DVSA service operations team.
 This, combined with a solution that is hosted in the Cloud, has enabled the DVSA to rapidly improve, scale and improve the live service across the UK.